pea0607/aie-jmail-workshop/README.md

-# AIE Workshop: How Jmail Leveraged Reducto
+# AIE Workshop: Building Jmail with Reducto

 This workshop walks through parsing real scanned documents with the Reducto CLI.